One Day, One Dream

 "One Day, One Dream" is Tackey & Tsubasa's third single under the Avex Trax label.
 This is the third retail single for their 2wenty 2wo album.

 Overview

 The a-side song "One Day, One Dream" was used as the 5th opening theme song to the anime InuYasha.
-The b-side "Deep into Blue" was used as the House Commodity "Dongari Corn" commercial song.
+The b-side "Deep into Blue" was used as the House Commodity "Tongari Corn" commercial song.
 The other b-side "Arugamama" was TBS TV "Golden Muscle" ending theme song.